Food

 A warning, however: Lines can stretch to well over two hours during peak times.
 What are peak times?
 Certainly the first weekend the farm is open qualifies.
-Friday night and all day Saturday is sure to bring the masses down from Miami.
+Friday night and all day Saturday nights are sure to bring the masses down from Miami.

 Here are some tips if this is your first time driving south for cinnamon rolls: